1400 Meetings, Conduct, Order of Business and Quorum

 - Create a material and substantial disruption of the orderly operation of the board meeting

 The board as a whole has the final decision in determining the appropriateness of all such rulings and can maintain order by removing those who are disruptive.
-However, the board recognizes the distinction between uncivil discourse, which it will not tolerate, and comments about the board, district, and/or staff that are negative yet still civil in nature, and will exercise its authority to maintain order in a content-neutral manner.
+However, the board recognizes the distinction between uncivil discourse, which it will not tolerate, and comments about the board, district, and/or staff that are negative yet still civil in nature, The board will exercise its authority to maintain order in a content-neutral manner.

-In addition to the public comment period at the beginning of the meeting, the board will identify the agenda items that require or would benefit from opportunity for public comment and provide those opportunities as part of the meeting agenda before taking final action.
+In addition to the public comment period at the beginning of the meeting, the board may identify the agenda items that require or would benefit from opportunity for public comment and provide those opportunities as part of the meeting agenda before taking final action.
 Individuals or groups who wish to present to the board on an agenda item are encouraged to request and schedule such presentations in advance.
 Opportunity for public comment—both oral and written—is required before the board adopts or amends a policy that is not expressly or by implication authorized under state or federal law, but which will promote the education of K-12 students, or will promote the effective, efficient, or safe management and operation of the district.
 Additionally, the board will provide an opportunity for a representative of a firm eligible to bid on materials or services solicited by the board to present about his or her firm.

 Board Policy 1220 Board Officers and Duties of Board Members